 By Alex Schnee at Alex on the map.

 Santorini is one of the most famous Greek islands.
 It is easy to understand why Santorini is such a popular holiday destination; From its breathtaking views to its beautiful white sandy beaches and unique architecture- Santorini embodies a perfectly romantic island.

 The island is best accessed via a flight from Athens or a ferry from a nearby Cyclades island.
 The island has a range of accommodation options from cheap to mid-range and luxurious five-star hotels.
 If you’re already visiting Santorini the best is to indulge in an upscale hotel with a view for an enhanced experience.
 Oia is the most touristic place on the island.
-Great hotels in Oia include Charisma Suites and Lava Caves.
+A great hotel to stay in Oia is Charisma Suites.